ading2210/shimboot/README.md

 Note that rootfs partitions have to be named `shimboot_rootfs:<partname>` for the bootloader to recognize them.

 ## Status:
 Driver support depends on the device you are using shimboot on.
-This list is for the [`dedede`](https://chrome100.dev/board/dedede/) board, which is the only device I was able to do extensive testing on.
-The `patch_rootfs.sh` script attempts to copy all the firmware from the shim and recovery image into the rootfs, so expect most things to work on other boards.
+The `patch_rootfs.sh` script attempts to copy all the firmware and drivers from the shim and recovery image into the rootfs, so expect most things to work on other boards.
+ARM Chromebooks are not supported at the moment.

 ### Device Compatibility Table:
 | Feature \ Board Name | [`dedede`](https://chrome100.dev/board/dedede/) | [`octopus`](https://chrome100.dev/board/octopus/) | [`reks`](https://chrome100.dev/board/reks/) | [`nissa`](https://chrome100.dev/board/nissa/) |